ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   to cancel the task
 *   to wait if necessary for the task to complete, and then to retrieve its result

-But the `Future` interface has significant limitations in building multi-step asynchronous computations:
+However, the `Future` interface has significant limitations in building multi-step asynchronous computations:

-*   it's impossible to register a callback for future competition
+*   it is impossible to register a callback for future competition
-*   it's impossible to pipeline computations in a non-blocking way
+*   it is impossible to pipeline computations in a non-blocking way
-*   it's impossible to manually complete a future (either with a result or with an exception)
+*   it is impossible to manually complete a future (either with a result or with an exception)

 To change this, in Java 8 were added (and in Java 9 and Java 12 were updated) the `CompletionStage` interface and its base implementation the `CompletableFuture` class.
 These classes allow building effective multi-step asynchronous computations of a single result.